12/28/14: hylophobia (n/a), n.

 IN A SENTENCE: After months of not letting her boyfriend use her bathroom, Tracy finally capitulated.

 2. absence of thought or intelligence; inanity; blankness.

 IN A SENTENCE: Tim liked Shannon not just for her willingness to pay for everything, but also for her vacuity.

 9/16/14: ostentatious (os-ten-tey-shuh s), adj.

 1. characterized by or given to pretentious or conspicuous show in an attempt to impress others.

 IN A SENTENCE: Teri and Ivan were having a nice time.
 Then she ostentatiously whipped out her imported French sponge collection, expecting him to be impressed.

 3. a part of a machine that rotates about an axis.

 4. a roundabout (for traffic).

-IN A SENTENCE: Jimmy and Mark got arrested.
-Why?
-They got caught blowing each other in the middle of the rotary.
+IN A SENTENCE: Jimmy and Mark got caught tickling each other in the middle of the rotary.